 Your Privacy Rights:

 Businesses engaged in commercial activities must comply with the Personal Information Protection and Electronic Documents Act, and the Canadian Standards Association Model Code for the Protection of Personal Information, which it incorporates.
 These obligations extend to lawyers and law firms, including PLPC.
 The Act gives you rights concerning the privacy of your personal information.
-PLPC is responsible for the personal information we collect and hold.
+PLPC is responsible for the personal information I collect and hold.

 Why Does PLPC Need Personal Information: